-Performance Metrics: The D-ITG tool is capable of generating per flow statistics on the minimum, maximum, and average delays, average jitter, and throughput achieved.
-Because throughput is not of concern for real time flows, and delays are not important for non-real time flows, we measure the average and maximum delays, and jitters (which is the variance in time of arrivals of adjacent packets at the destination) for real time traffic and the throughput values for the non-real time traffic.
-However, due to space restrictions, we only present the average delay values for real time applications.
-The maximum delay and jitter values can be referred from [20].

-Time Synchronization: For measuring delays it is important to have a common notion of clock between the traffic sources and destinations.
-However, the wireless nodes used have imperfect clocks and proper time synchronization is necessary for measuring time delay values between the sender and receiver.
-We therefore use ntpdate periodically on these nodes for synchronizing their time values.
-Because the nodes are not connected to the internet, we use a desktop computer as the ntp server and synchronize all the nodes relative to this server.
+- 3) Performance Metrics: The D-ITG tool is capable of generating per flow statistics on the minimum, maximum, and average delays, average jitter, and throughput achieved.
+The iperf tool outputs the throughput achieved by the corresponding flow.
+Because throughput is not of concern for real time flows, and delays are not important for non-real time flows, we measure the delays and jitters (which is the variance in time of arrivals of adjacent packets at the destination) for real time traffic and the throughput values for the non-real time traffic. - 4) Time Synchronization: For measuring delays it is important have a common notion of clock between the traffic sources and destinations.
+However, the wireless nodes use have imperfect clocks and proper time synchronization is necessary for measuring time delay values between the sender and receiver.
+We therefore ntpdate periodically on these nodes for synchronizing their time values.
+Because the nods are not connected to the internet, we use a desktop computer as the ntp server and synchronize all the nodes relative to this server.
 We use the local wired LAN connectivity for time synchronization between the nodes and the desktop ntp server.